 - Be honest, assertive and stand up for yourself.

-- Ask your Community Advisor (CA), House Assistant (HA), Student Hall Coordinator (SHC), or Area Coordinator (AC) for advice.
+- Ask your Community Advisor (CA) or Assistant Director (AD) for advice.
 They are trained to help mediate conflicts.

 Each residence hall, apartment, theme house, and Greek house community is unique.
 Living so close to one’s neighbors can allow for the development of long-lasting friendships and good times.
 When disagreements inevitably pop up, it is important to remember to “treat others as you would have them treat you” and “to be courteous to your community.”